-On February 4, 2011, the Company completed the acquisition, through its wholly-owned subsidiary Sprott U.S. Holdings Inc., of all of the outstanding stock of Rule Investments, Inc. (the owner of Global Resource Investments, Ltd. ("Global")), Terra Resource Investment Management, Inc. ("Terra") and Resource Capital Investment Corporation ("RCIC") (collectively, the "Global Companies").
+On February 4, 2011, the Company completed the acquisition, through its wholly-owned subsidiary Sprott U.S. Holdings Inc., of all of the outstanding stock of Rule Investments, Inc. (the owner of Global Resource Investments, Ltd. ("Global")), Sprott Asset Management USA Inc. ("SAM US") (formerly Terra Resource Investment Management, Inc.) and Resource Capital Investment Corporation ("RCIC") (collectively, the "Global Companies").

-The preparation of these interim condensed consolidated financial statements under IFRS has resulted in certain changes to the Company's accounting policies as compared to those disclosed in the Company's annual audited consolidated financial statements for the period ended December 31, 2010 issued under Canadian GAAP.
-Information relating to the impact of the adoption of IFRS is provided in note 3 to the interim consolidated financial statements for the period ended June 30, 2011 and elsewhere in this MD&A. The adoption of IFRS has not had an impact on the Company's operations, strategic decisions or cash flow.
+The preparation of interim condensed consolidated financial statements under IFRS has resulted in certain changes to the Company's accounting policies as compared to those disclosed in the Company's annual audited consolidated financial statements for the period ended December 31, 2010 prepared under Canadian GAAP.
+Information relating to the impact of the adoption of IFRS is provided in note 3 to the unaudited interim condensed consolidated financial statements for the period ended September 30, 2011 and elsewhere in this MD&A. The adoption of IFRS has not had a significant impact on the Company's operations, strategic decisions or cash flow.